Hye-young Pyun, Sora Kim-Russell

 - ISBN: 9781628729917

-Misery meets The Vegetarian in this bestseller from Korea, a psychological thriller about loneliness and the dark truths we try to bury.
+Winner of the Shirley Jackson Award.
+Named One of the Top 10 Thrillers to Read This Summer by Time Magazine.
+Misery meets The Vegetarian in this psychological thriller about loneliness and the dark truths we try to bury.

 A bestseller in Korea, The Hole is a superbly crafted and deeply unnerving novel about the horrors of isolation and neglect in all of its banal and brutal forms.
 As Oghi desperately searches for a way to escape, he discovers the difficult truth about his wife and the toll their life together took on her.